 Is your VPN blocked on Windows 10?
 Windows Report has got you covered.
-A Virtual Private Network (VPN) is a network that enables you to surf the web anonymously without fear of being snooped by government agencies.
+A Virtual Private Network (VPN) is a network that enables you to surf the web anonymously without fear of being snooped on by government agencies.
 Also, VPN is used to access geo-restricted or censored websites.

-There are several reasons for this blockage which could be due to the Windows 10 settings, internet connection settings, and also the VPN itself.
+There are several reasons for this blockage which could be due to the Windows 10 settings, Internet connection settings, and also the VPN itself.

 If you experience VPN blockage on your Windows 10 computer, we’ve got the applicable workarounds to fix this problem.
 Use the solutions below to do this.

 Why can’t my PC connect to a VPN?

 You have specific causes for your PC not being able to connect to your VPN software.
 Usually, that have to do with wrong network settings or incorrect VPN configuration.

 To give you a better idea, these are the main issues you should look for to resolve this problem on your PC: